kataw/kataw/test/__snapshot__/parser/expressions/function/invalid-func-decl.md

 ✖ Expression expected - start: 175, end: 176
 ✖ Unexpected token. - start: 222, end: 228
 ✖ Unexpected token. - start: 237, end: 238
+✖ The parser expected to find a '}' to match the '{' token here - start: 237, end: 238
+✖ The parser expected to find a '}' to match the '{' token here - start: 237, end: 238

 ```